 Two weeks ago, the host nation, South Africa, defeated France 2-1 but even with 4 points, the same as Mexico, they found themselves in third place in the group based on goal differential, (top 2 advance).

 The rainbow nation became the first host nation not to make the round of sixteen knock out stage.

 It might be disappointing for some, but as someone who traveled across South Africa for a full month prior to the first match, the green and yellow of Bafana Bafana clearly lifted a nation.

-Early in the second half the square erupted.
+Early in the second half, the square erupted.
 Elation and celebration swept through when Siphiwe Tshabalala rocketed a shot past the Mexican keeper.
 It is he who essentially put South Africa back on the global map.
-That first goal, still in contention for the goal of the tournament, a rocket, continues to sends shivers down my spine when I see the replay.
+That first goal, still in contention for the goal of the tournament, a rocket, continues to send shivers down my spine when I see the replay.

 The game continued, as they often do, but I am not sure anyone surrounding me even watched the next three or four minutes.
 T

 he eruption did not cool.
 The square was untied, flowing with love for a tournament, and for a nation.
 It was beautiful.

 Unfortunately, the game ended in a tie as Mexico scored a late equalizer and Bafana Bafana's next match was left disappointed before its final game.

 The team came up just a little short.

 But as we know, it is more than a game, and the team has everything to be proud of decisively defeating last world cup's runner up, being Africa's first host nation, and showing the world how far the country has come in just sixteen years.